JorgeLGonzalez/dungeon_crawl_p2p/src/startup/ggrs/README.md

 Since the PRs etc have not gotten any attention, I have developed another way which is:

 1. Set `config::GGRS_DEBUG` to true.
-2. Run the app in `GameMode::GgrsSyncTest`.
+2. Capture the output logged into a file called `p0.log` in the `ggrs-utils` project.
+When debugging MultiPlayer mode, save the second player's log as `p1.log`.
-3. Capture the output logged into a file called `sync-test-log.txt` in the `ggrs-utils` project and run it.
-This will parse the log and generate useful output files around the mismatched frame.
+3. Run it ggrs-utils.
+This will parse the log(s) and generate useful output files around the mismatched frame.

 There are two ways to auto-detect desync events: